 Although it is a bit more costly, the big benefit of this option is that it leaves something left over, so your family will not only have the mortgage taken care of, but will have excess cash for all of life's other expenses.

-Finally, we have whole of life insurance policies.
-These stay with you not just for the entire term of the mortgage policy, but for the whole of your life.
+These policies stay with you for the whole of your life and not just for the mortgage policy term.
 These are linked to investments which are used to replenish the fund.

 This might seem to be relatively attractive, but the fund only pays out as long as the investments perform well.

-No product-type would be complete without a few optional extras thrown in for good measures.
-One of the most interesting is critical illness cover.
-With this option, you'll receive a payout if you suffer an illness or accident which renders you incapable of doing your job.
+Critical illness cover can be a valuable optional extra to mortgage life insurance.
+With this, you'll receive a payout if you suffer an illness or accident which renders you incapable of doing your job.

 You can also add a waiver premium which enables you to stop paying your premiums if you lose your job.

-This means that some companies will refuse to cover some individuals based on certain conditions.
-For example some may not offer mortgage life insurance over 50, while others may exclude people with any ongoing health conditions.
+Some companies will refuse to cover some individuals based on certain conditions.
+For example some may may refuse to insure over 50s, while others may exclude people with any ongoing health conditions.